wy580477/Leech-AIO-APP-EX/README.md

  1. Rclone auto-upload function only needs to prepare rclone.conf file, and all other configurations are set to go.
  2. Rclone runs on daemon mode, easy to manually transfer files and monitor transfers in real time on WebUI.
  3. You can connect Aria2, qBittorrent and Rclone from frontends running on other hosts.
- 4. Auto-backup configuration files to Cloudflare Workers KV, and try to restore when dyno restarts.
+ 4. Auto-backup configuration files and try to restore when dyno restarts.
  5. Execute predefined yt-dlp & Rclone commands from OliveTin WebUI.
  6. ttyd web terminal, which can execute yt-dlp and other commands on the command line.
  7. There are independent logs for each service in the log directory.

 ## <a id="Deployment"></a>Deployment

+### Colab Deployment

+ 1. Make a folder named <code>AIO_FILES</code> in your Google Drive root folder.
+ 2. Upload [main.zip](https://github.com/wy580477/Heroku-AIO-APP-EX/archive/refs/heads/main.zip) to <code>AIO_FILES</code> folder.
+ 3. Upload [AIO.ipynb](https://github.com/wy580477/Heroku-AIO-APP-EX/raw/main/AIO.ipynb) to Google Drive.
+ 4. Run AIO.ipynb.

+### Heroku Deployment

  **Do not deploy directly from this repository**